-To get there, fly to Hanzhong and then hire a car for an hour-long drive to the town.
-There is a little bookstore-turned-lodge on an old street.
-It’s a simple wooden structure but tastefully done — great for sitting around, drinking tea, and reading.
+To get there, fly to Hanzhong, hire a car for an hour-long drive to the town.
+There is a little bookstore turned lodge on an old street.
+It’s a simple wooden structure, but tastefully done — great for sitting around, drinking tea and reading.

-What makes it an interesting ‘old town’ is that it is going through a transformation.
+What makes it an interesting “old town” is that it is going through a transformation.
 In 2014, I met the county chief Wang Jun.
 He is one of those young local leaders, around 40 years old, full of drive and new ideas.
 He met us for dinner, a group of industry practitioners and architects from Tsinghua University.
-It was 10 pm when he led us along a dirty canal with a flashlight.
+It was 10 p.m. when he led us along a dirty canal with a flashlight.
 His primary concern was cleaning up the sewage.
-He led us around the corner of a house and shone the spotlight on an ancient doorway with intricate stone engravings.
+From time to time, he led us around the corner of a house, and shined the spotlight on an ancient doorway with intricate stone engravings.
 This was the old Confucius temple that needed revamping.
 Wang had no interest in building a Lijiang-style old town.
-He wanted the best architects, artists, and scholars to bring a fresh modern breath to the town.
+He wanted the best architects, artists and scholars to bring a fresh modern breath to the town.
 Reinvigorate the countryside with culture and art — that is Wang’s strategy.